umodoc/viewer/README.md

 # Introduction

 Umo Viewer is a PDF document viewer built with Vue3 and [PDF.js](https://github.com/mozilla/pdf.js).
-It allows you to preview PDF documents directly in your browser and also supports rich HTML content preview.
+It supports previewing PDF documents directly in the browser and also supports previewing Umo Editor document content.

 Umo Viewer was created to solve the preview problem for [Umo Editor](https://github.com/umodoc/viewer) documents.
 In most non-editing scenarios, you only need to display document content without loading the entire editor, which improves loading speed.
 Umo Viewer integrates seamlessly with [Umo Editor](https://github.com/umodoc/viewer) documents and maintains great compatibility.